mrpaulphan/idm250/README.md

-# IDM250: Content Management Systems
+# IDM250: Content Management Systems | Syllabus

-## Syllabus

 ### Course Description
 Students learn the basic principles of PHP; set up a content management system and develop a custom template structure.
-The class will also focus on cutting-edge HTML5/CSS3 techniques, including: how to plan, organize, and maintain effective stylesheets, build liquid, elastic, and hybrid layouts.
+The class will lightly focus on cutting-edge HTML5/CSS3 techniques, including: how to plan, organize, and maintain effective stylesheets, build liquid, elastic, and hybrid layouts.

 ### Prerequisites
-●	IDM 222
+- IDM 222
-●	IDM 232
+- IDM 232
-●	Self hosted web domain
+- Self hosted web domain

 ### Instructor
 Paul Phan

 E-mail: pp455@drexel.edu

 Meetings available by appointment with 48 hour notice

 ### Required Reading:
-●	Supplied pdfs
+- Supplied pdfs
-●	Drexel's Haggerty Library eResources as assigned
+- Drexel's Haggerty Library eResources as assigned
-●	Online resources as assigned
+- Online resources as assigned

 ### Learning Objectives
 By the end of the course, the successful student will be able to design and implement a successful online content management system utilizing a custom design theme using HTML5, CSS3, PHP and MySQL.

 ### Course Format
 Each class session should run as follows:
 1. Homework Review
 2. Software Tutorial
 3. Homework Overview
 4. Lab Workshop

 ### Grading Breakdown
-●	40% Homework Assignments
+- 40% Homework Assignments
-●	20% Midterm
+- 20% Midterm
-●	40% Final Project
+- 40% Final Project

 ### Grading Policy
 Grading is based upon attendance, class participation, homework assignments and progression in the medium.

 Students who are on their laptops or cellphones during class critiques will lose points on their own assignment.

+#### Homework Assignments
+- 1st late = -15%
+- 2nd late = automatic zero

+#### Midterm/Final
+- 1 day late = -10%
+- 2 days late = automatic zero

 ### Attendance Policy
 Attendance is mandatory.
 Students are expected to attend all classes and strictly adhere to the project due dates.
 Lack of participation in class discussions will count against your grade.